 Seagate and Western Digital dominate the hard drive market in much the same way that NVIDIA and AMD dominate the GPU market.
 They naturally constitute the majority of our featured hard drives, but which offers the best HDD for gaming?
 The answer isn’t clearly defined.

-Western Digital was the first company to start offering 2 TB hard drives, but as the available hard drive capacities have become significantly larger, Western Digital have become known for offering great value on their smaller capacity offerings.
+Western Digital was the first company to start offering 2 TB hard drives, but as available hard drive capacities have become significantly larger, Western Digital has become known for offering great value on their smaller capacity offerings.
 If you’re looking for a 1 TB or 2 TB drive, Western Digital is probably the manufacturer to look to.
 They offer great pricing without sacrificing durability and security in the process.
-The WD Blue is a particularly quality option for those shopping on a tighter budget.
+The WD Blue is a particularly good option for those shopping on a tighter budget.

 That being said, there’s not a huge discrepancy between the two companies in terms of pricing or quality.
 If you see a drive at a great price, go for it.
 Both manufacturers offer products that are largely comparable in terms of quality, and the discrepancies between them are generally minimal.

 Are you looking for a great gaming hard drive?
 Don’t worry.
 There’s little to no research required to unpack the specs.
 Start by considering how much storage you need and whether you want a model that’s external or internal.
 Regardless of your personal needs, there’s sure to be at least one hard drive on our list that suits your demands.If you liked our article on hard drives for gaming, please share and comment below what your favorite product is.